EnterpriseDB/tpa/docs/src/edb_repositories.md

 This example will install the enterprise subscription repository as well as postgres_distributed giving access to EPAS and PGD5 products.
-On Debian and Ubuntu systems, it will use the APT repository, and on RedHat systems, it will use the YUM repository.
+On Debian or Ubuntu systems, it will use the APT repository and on RedHat or SLES systems, it will use the rpm repositories, through the yum or zypper frontends respectively.

 If any EDB repositories are specified, any 2ndQuadrant repositories specified will be ignored and no EDB Repos 1.0 will be installed.